PoisotLab/2015_ms_datamining/ms.md

 coarse analysis, but its purpose is only to highlight how the different data can be combined.
 A discussion of the limitations of this approach is given below.

+The code to reproduce this analysis is in the `2_get_sdm.r` suppl. file.

 ## Assembly

 For each of the 4271 interactions in the metanetwork, we estimated the probability of it being observed in each pixel as the product of the probabilities of observing each species on its own: $\mathrm{P}(L_{ij}) \propto
 \mathrm{P}(i)\mathrm{P}(j)$.
 This resulted in 4271 LDMs ("link distribution models").
+The code to reproduce this analysis is in the `3_get_ldm.r` suppl. file.

-Based on this information, we generated the following illustrations.
-First, a map of species richness (*Fig. 2A*) and number of interactions (*Fig.
+Based on this information, we generated the following illustrations (using `4_draw_figures.r`).
+First, a map of species richness (*Fig. 2A*) and number of interactions (*Fig. 2B*).
-2B*).
 Second, a map of *connectance* (*Fig. 2C*), which is the number of interactions divided by the squared species richness.
 Finally, a scatterplot of connectance as a function of latitude (*Fig. 2D*), which reveals a systematic macroecological trend.
 Interestingly, this last panel shows a strong response to this system to the fact that the tropics in Africa are surrounded by deserts in which the species studied here are not predicted to occur given the climatic variables.

-# Opportunities

-Hypothesis testing for large-scale systems is inherently limited by the availability of suitable datasets.
-Perhaps as a result, macro-ecology has been guided by a search for patterns that are very broad both in  scale and nature
-@REF, as opposed to the testing of pre-established hypotheses.
-While it is obvious that collecting data at scales that are large enough to be relevant is an insurmountable effort (both because of the monetary, time, and human costs needed), we suggest that macroecologists should build on existing databases, and aggregate them in a way that allows direct testing of proposals stemming from theory.

-# Challenges
+# Challenges moving forward

 **Attribution stacking and intellectual paternity:**